-It is worth noting that bourbon mash is different from beer mash, because it’s thin, sour, and usually quite boozy — which is not something you’d be happy to drink by the pint.
+It is worth noting that bourbon mash is different from beer mash because it’s thin, sour, and usually quite boozy — which is not something you’d be happy to drink by the pint.

-A traditional bourbon mash is a combination of at least 50% corn, rye and wheat, but you will have to play around with the grain’s ratios.
+A traditional bourbon mash is a combination of at least 50% corn, rye, and wheat, but you will have to play around with the grain’s ratios.

 Pro Tip: A recommended blend to start with for bourbon is 75% corn, 15% rye, and 10% barley.

 To get started with making the mash for your batch of homemade bourbon at home, grab your corona corn and grain mill, and add all your grain to it.
-It will take roughly three to four passes for the natural enzymes found in grain break down the grain’s starches.
+It will take roughly three to four passes for the natural enzymes found in grain to break down the grain’s starches.